Roy Want: Technical Service

 In addition to his technical contributions, Want has been a dedicated member of the ACM SIGMOBILE community and made many leadership and service contributions.
 He was the Chair of SIGMOBILE from 2009-12, and has served as program chair for top tier conferences such as ACM MobiSys, ACM HotMobile, IEEE PerDis, IEEE ISWC; and in the role as Editor-in-Chief for IEEE Pervasive Computing magazine (2006-09) [26-32] and provided Editorial Board contributions to IEEE Computer magazine.

-In 2019 he became a Technical Editor for the IEEE 802.11az Wi-Fi standard, working on the Next-Generation Positioning standard, and leading the integration of 802.11mc with Android P+ to enable enhanced context-aware operation for more than 2 billion devices with Android P+.
-The technology was presented publicly at Google IO ’18, and is expected to lead to ubiquitous (1-2m) indoor location accuracy as the world upgrades its Wi-Fi infrastructure to the latest standards.
+In 2019 he became the Technical Editor for the IEEE 802.11az Wi-Fi standard, working on the Next-Generation Positioning standard, and later IEEE 802.11bk (320MHz Positioning), and leading the integration of 802.11mc and the next generation technologies into Android P+ to enable enhanced context-aware operation for more than 3.3 billion devices.
+The initial technology and API was presented publicly at Google IO ’18, and is expected to lead to ubiquitous (1-2m) indoor location accuracy as the world upgrades its Wi-Fi infrastructure to the latest standards.

 Awards

 Want is an ACM Fellow (2005) and IEEE Fellow (2005).
 In 2003 he also received the Lillian Gilbreth Lectureship award from the US National Academy of Engineering (NAE) for his work on the Intel Personal Server; The Gilbreth Lectures were established in 2001 by the Council of the National Academy of Engineering as a means of recognizing outstanding young American engineers.
-Later in 2019 he received the Outstanding Contributions Aware (OCA) for “For hardware and software contributions to the conception and practice of context-aware mobile computing” (2019), the most prestigious award presented by ACM SIGMOBILE.
+Later in 2019 he received the Outstanding Contributions Award (OCA) for “For hardware and software contributions to the conception and practice of context-aware mobile computing” (2019), the most prestigious award presented by ACM SIGMOBILE.